 What Works for Women at Work

 An essential resource for any working woman, What Works for Women at Work is a comprehensive and insightful guide for mastering office politics as a woman.
 Authored by Joan C. Williams, one of the nation’s most-cited experts on women and work, and her daughter, writer Rachel Dempsey, this unique book offers a multi-generational perspective on the realities of today’s workplace.
 Often women receive the message that they have only themselves to blame for failing to get ahead: —Negotiate more! –Stop being such a wimp! –Stop being such a witch!
 What Works for Women at Work tells women it’s not their fault.
 The simple fact is that office politics often benefit men over women.
-Look for it on shelves beginning January 17, 2014, or pre-order your copy wherever books are sold.
+Visit book website.

 Double Jeopardy?: How Gender Bias Differs by Race